ItunuIsewon/PGCAfricaAI_2025/modules/PreCourse.md

     ```

 ******
-:white_check_mark: You are now ready to use Jupyter Notebook with the required libraries for the workshop!
+✅ You are now ready to use Jupyter Notebook with the required libraries for the workshop!

 ## Exploratory Data Analysis
 **Dataset: The data for this practical is found in the *data/data.csv* directory.**
+The dataset contains 569 entries with 34 columns, focusing on breast cancer diagnosis and related features.
+The target variable, diagnosis, indicates whether a tumor is malignant (M) or benign (B).
+Features include measurements of cell nuclei characteristics, categorized as mean, standard error, and worst values (e.g., radius, texture, and area).

+******
 Import the following library

 ```python